Pottankad: Geography and climate

 The seasons themselves include spring, which starts around February and ends around early March.
 The summer season starts in March and ends in May.
 From here, the monsoon season starts (from June) and ends around August.
 There is a fall season, from September to October, although it is not very noticeable relative to the other seasons.
 The last season observed is winter, which goes generally from November to the start of February.

-Most parts of the village is underdeveloped.
-Following a trend among the whole country of India, many of the parts are slowly becoming modernized, but will not be seen largely, until a few years.
-Many of the roads are not paved, and are dirt roads.
-There are a multitude of forests and dense amounts of trees throughout the area.
+Most parts of the village are underdeveloped.
+Following a trend throughout the whole country of India, many of the parts are slowly becoming modernised but will not be seen largely until a few years.
+Many of the roads are not paved and they are dirt roads.
+The area is filled with numerous forests and a dense population of trees.

 Demography

 The population of Pottenkad is around 10,000 people, although that stat changes from time to time.
 The main religion is Christianity, but the main denomination is Roman Catholicism.
-There are also protestants, orthodox, which are a minority.
+There are also Protestants, orthodox, which are a minority.
 Other religions include Hinduism and a small population of Muslims.
 Citing from Kunchithanny, "the majority of residents descend from settlers who migrated here from the neighboring districts of Kottayam and Ernakulam, the local food, Language and culture are similar to those of these districts.
 The culture constitutes one form of what is described as Hi-range culture".